 We didn’t have much of a plan for this day, so we quickly decided on a restaurant with an Alsatian menu and outdoor seating called Le Baeckeoffe d’Alsace.
 I had a chicken dish with a rich, creamy sauce and a side of spätzle and Jay had a plate of mixed sausages, ham, and sauerkraut.
 My wine was served in a unique glass with a thin, green stem (which I later realized is a common design choice for the area) and the plates had painted flowers and idyllic cottage scenes.

-After lunch, we explored Petite France a little more by walking around and soaking up the quaint hub of the afternoon.
-Many of the shops were closed since it was Sunday, but we were delighted to find a Christmas shop stocked to the brim with glittering trinkets and dazzling ornaments.
+After lunch, we explored Petite France a little more by soaking up the quaintness of the afternoon.
+Many shops were closed because it was Sunday, but we were delighted to find a Christmas shop stocked to the brim with glittering trinkets and dazzling ornaments.
 Strasbourg is famed for its extravagant Christmas décor and world-class Christmas markets, so being able to have a taste of the season added to the jolliness of our day.

-While La Petite France is a must-see in Strasbourg, the rest of the city carries over the Alsatian charm through a mix of both Alsatian and modern French architecture styles.
-We mapped out a path to see the Cathédrale Notre Dame de Strasbourg, but by no means followed that path directly.
-If we saw an interesting side street, we chose to wander on it and by doing so we discovered a small but historic church (Protestant Church of St. Peter the Elder) with rainbows of stained glass, a pastry shop with mouthwatering macaroons, and a small plaza with many outdoor bars to grab a few aperitifs.
+While La Petite France is a must-see in Strasbourg, the rest of the city carries over the Alsatian charm through a mix of Alsatian and modern French architecture styles.
+We mapped out a path to see the Cathédrale Notre Dame de Strasbourg but by no means followed that path directly.
+If we saw an attractive side street, we chose to wander on it.
+By doing so, we discovered a small but historic church (Protestant Church of St. Peter the Elder) with rainbows of stained glass, a pastry shop with mouthwatering macaroons, and a small plaza with many outdoor bars to sip on a few aperitifs.

 For dinner, we ate at a restaurant near the cathedral called Brasserie Au Dauphin.
-This restaurant had a pleasant courtyard with green foliage and strings of lights and we were able to see the main spire of the cathedral from our table.
-I really enjoyed the radish soup which is a dish I had never tried before and also loved Jay’s Alsatian Meat Stew because the beef was melt-in-your-mouth tender and flavorful.
-Sitting in the romantic courtyard and admiring the spire of the grandiose church over good wine and even better food was the perfect way to spend dinner in France.
+This restaurant had a pleasant courtyard with green foliage and strings of lights, and we were able to see the main spire of the cathedral from our table.
+I enjoyed the radish soup, a dish I had never tried before, and I also loved Jay’s Alsatian Meat Stew because the beef was melt-in-your-mouth tender and flavorful.
+Sitting in the romantic courtyard and admiring the spire of the grandiose church over good wine and even better food was the perfect way to spend an evening in France.

 After leaving the restaurant, we stumbled upon a large crowd on the right side of the cathedral waiting for a light show.
-After chatting with some British tourists while waiting, we learned that this particular showing was the final show of the summer season, so we felt lucky that we came across it just in time.
+After chatting with some British tourists while waiting, we learned that this particular showing was the last of the summer season, so we felt lucky we came across it just in time.
 The projections of light were captivating kaleidoscopes of shapes and colors with inspiring music that pulled the viewer into a thought-provoking, metaphysical world.
-I found it completely wondrous and it was a fantastic way to spend the evening before heading back to our hotel for the night.
+I found it wholly wondrous.

-My husband and I were really impressed with Strasbourg.
-Our only taste of France at the time had been a trip to Paris and we found the smaller, inviting atmosphere of Strasbourg to be more charming and quaint than the City of Light.
-It was so endearing in fact, that we are even considering going back to explore a little deeper because only one day didn’t feel like enough.
+My husband and I were impressed with Strasbourg.
+Our only taste of France at the time had been a trip to Paris, and we found the atmosphere of Strasbourg to be more charming and quaint than the City of Light.
+It was so endearing, in fact, that we are even considering going back to explore a little deeper.
+Only one day in this city didn’t feel like enough.